 You can read the rest of this online course here:

-The line art animals that have been featured in this tutorials have been inspired by the work of WithOneLine.
+The line art animals that have been featured in this tutorial have been inspired by the work of WithOneLine.

 You can download all the assets used in this tutorial to have a fully functional robotic arm for Unity.